New Mexico jurors watch Zuckerberg deposition in Meta child safety bellwether trial

 “I care a lot about not cracking down on the ways that people can express themselves and there’s, like, always been a lot of pressure to do that and censor our services,” Zuckerberg said.
 “I didn’t find any of the anecdotal examples that people used to be convincing that it was actually clear evidence that this was going to be harmful.”

-The deposition was recorded last year and shown during the fourth week of the civil trial against Meta, which also owns WhatsApp.
-Meta prohibits children under 13 from using its platforms, but some manage to sign up anyway.
+The deposition was shown during the fourth week of the civil trial.
+Meta, which also owns WhatsApp, prohibits children under 13 from using its platforms, but some manage to sign up anyway.

 On Tuesday, the New Mexico jury watched a video in which prosecutors peppered Instagram head Adam Mosseri with questions about Meta's approach to safety, corporate profits and social media features.
 They also asked him about policies for young users that might contribute to unwanted communications with adults.